spotDL/spotify-downloader/README.md

 #### Windows:

-Assuming you have python already installed..
+Assuming you have python (2.7.12 or higher) already installed..

 Download Libav-Tools for windows: https://builds.libav.org/windows/release-gpl/libav-x86_64-w64-mingw32-11.7.7z.
 Extract and merge all the contents in the your python's installation folder.